|Recycling Program Drop-Off and Curbside|

 Rechargeable Batteries and Cell Phones:

-Note: Due to State regulations, put a piece of electrical tape over each terminal or put each battery in a separate plastic bag.
+Note: Due to State regulations, put a piece of electrical or duct tape over each terminal or put each battery in a separate plastic bag.

 Do not bring alkaline batteries.
 These no longer contain mercury and should be discarded with your regular household trash.